Global Data Marathon for World Statistics Day 2025

 Meetings of the United Nations system

 On October 20, 2025, the fourth edition of the United Nations World Statistics Day will be celebrated, a date commemorated every five years to highlight the importance of data in building a sustainable future.
-For the first time in history, the five United Nations Regional Commissions will organize a 24-hour global webinar marathon, a unique gathering that will bring together voices, experiences, and innovations from around the globe to showcase how data drives sustainable development and inclusive decision-making.
+For the first time in history, the five United Nations Regional Commissions have organized a 24-hour global webinar marathon, a unique gathering that brings together voices, experiences, and innovations from around the globe to showcase how data drives sustainable development and inclusive decision-making.

 Statistics are much more than numbers: they are key tools for understanding reality, guiding the actions of governments, businesses, and citizens, and monitoring global challenges such as climate change, public health, and social inequalities.
 They make it possible to bring to light problems that would otherwise remain hidden, ensuring that no one is left behind.